madiwiebe/ict-food-cost-planner-project/README.md

 ## #HK-Version1:

 ## #Project Overview 📋
-The Food Track Canada project is an in-depth analysis and prediction task focused on retail food prices.
+The Food Truck Canada project is an in-depth analysis and prediction task focused on retail food prices.
 We've harnessed data from various sources, performed exploratory data analysis, and built a predictive model to forecast food prices.

 ## #Data Extraction 🛠️
 We began by extracting red meat data from the Agri Canada website.
 This initial step provided us with a robust dataset that set the stage for our subsequent analyses.